hmslima/sambahsacompletegrammar/sambahsa.md

 ### OLD FORMS OF THE IMPERATIVE

-In the 2^nd^ person singular of the imperative, a option may be the use of the suffix -di to the stem of the verb.
+In the 2^nd^ person singular of the imperative, an option may be the use of the suffix -di to the stem of the verb.
 Don't forget in changing “eu” and “ei” for respectively “u” and “i” and observe the nasal infix.